-Excited to head out to New Hampshire around 1:00AM tomorrow morning to start my trip with my girlfriend/hiking partner.
+Excited to head out to New Hampshire around 1:00AM tomorrow morning to start my trip with my girlfriend.
 It should take us a little more than four hours to drive it to the AMC Pinkham Notch Visitor Center, where we will gear up and head out on the Tuckerman Ravine Trail hopefully around 6:00AM.
 Neither of us have hiked mountains outside of the Adirondack State Park in New York at this point in time, so this is a pretty big endeavor for us.
 Mount Washington will be our first White Mountain and our first Ultra.
 We started training for the hike in late January of this year by hiking around eight Adirondack High Peaks to get used to inclement weather and practice some winter mountaineering skills.

 We will start at Pinkham Notch (2050'), were we will take the Tuckerman Ravine Trail for 2.3 miles.
 We will then reach a junction for Lion Head Trail

 (3825').
-We will take this trail for 1.6 miles as an alternative to climbing the actual steep, avalanche prone ravine (Maybe next year).
+We will take this trail for 1.6 miles as an alternative to climbing the actual steep, avalanche prone ravine.
 We will hit the